sscit/rel/rel-lib/README.md

 [`Logger`](./src/Logger.h#L20) is a helper class, which enables access to log statements produced by rel_lib.
 Per default, log statements are sent to stdout, but at construction time, a path to a file can be provided as well.
 In this case, all log statements are written into the file.

 Method [`SetLogLevel()`](./src/Logger.h#L26) can be used to set the [log level](./src/Logger.h#L13).
 Per default, it is set to WARNING.
-For debugging purposes, developers can also set it to DEBUG, to get log messages for all relevant steps rel_lib is pursuing.
+For debugging purposes, developers can also set it to DBUG, to get log messages for all relevant steps rel_lib is pursuing.
 Be aware, that setting the highest log level has significant negative impact on performance of the library.
 Therefore this setting should not be deployed in production environment.

 A message is then logged by calling [`LogMessage()`](./src/Logger.h#29).
 For brevity, macro [LOG()](./src/Logger.h#11) sets the first two parameters to the compiler defines for current file and line.